Hampi: Water infrastructure

 The Square Water Pavilion, also called the Queen's Bath, is in the south-east of the royal centre.
 It has a pavilion, a water basin and a method of moving fresh water to it and taking away wash water and overflows.
 The basin is enclosed within an ornate, pillared, vaulted bay.
 Nearby are ruins of the aqueduct.
 The modern name of this building, the Queen's bath, is probably a misnomer because this was a public bath for men and travellers.
-The building's interior arches show influence of the Indo-Islamic style, reflecting an era in which Hindu and Muslim arts influenced each other in India.
+The building's interior arches show influence from Indo-Islamic architecture, reflecting an era in which Hindu and Muslim arts influenced each other in India.

-The Vijayanagara empire built an extensive water infrastructure, some examples of which—including the Manmatha tank near Virupaksha temple, which is dated to about the 9th century—predates the Vijayanagara.
+The Vijayanagara empire built extensive water infrastructures, some examples include - the Manmatha tank near Virupaksha temple, which is dated to about the 9th century, predates the Vijayanagara.
 According to an inscription found there, the Manmatha tank was upgraded and a Durga shrine added in 1199 CE.
 The inclusion of artwork at the tank, such as a warrior fighting a lion, is dated to the 13th century, when Hoysalas frequented Hampi.

 The Hampi monuments include aqueducts to carry water to tanks and other parts of the city, as well as drains and channels to remove water overflow.
 Excavations in the 1980s near the Mahanavami platform in the urban core revealed a large, square-stepped tank that was fed by an aqueduct.
 The tanks were public utilities; some were perhaps used for royal ceremonies.

 Archaeological excavations in 1990 revealed twenty-three wells and cisterns in the Hampi-Vijayanagara metropolis.
 Of these, thirteen were found outside the city walls in the suburbs, and ten inside.
 Of these were twelve at roadsides, eight near temples, ten in residential areas and two were used for irrigation within the urban core.
 More water structures were found in Daroji valley for agriculture.
 According to archaeologists Kathleen Morrison and Carla Sinopoli, the Hampi water infrastructure was for the use of travellers, rituals, domestic use and irrigation.